AtikahHaron/AtikahHaron/README.md

 - 👋 Hi, I’m Atikah and I aspire to be a data engineer!
 - 👀 I’m interested in data analytics especially data engineering field
-- 🌱 I’m currently learning SQL and Python
+- 🌱 I’m currently learning SQL, Python and Azure
 - 📫 You can reach me via email: atikahharon@gmail.com

 <!---